splunk/splunk-connect-for-ethereum/CONTRIBUTING.md

 2. More examples or generic templates that others can use.
 3. Blog posts, articles and such – they’re all very appreciated.

 You can also edit documentation files directly in the GitHub web interface, without creating a local copy.
-This can be convenient for small typos or grammer fixes.
+This can be convenient for small typos or grammar fixes.